rick owens elevates everything at paris fashion week spring/summer 18 | read | i-D

 Louis Vuitton spring/summer 18

 It was fashion for the fashion-thirsty; clothes for a social media generation looking for something rare and covetable.
 And you could literally pick out the statement pieces as they paraded in endless stream: the LV Hawaiian shirt, the LV scuba leggings, the LV bucket hat.
-This was instant fashion — just add water.
-Hydration, of course, has been a hot topic here in Paris where temperatures reached record highs this week (98 degrees to be precise) and designers have had to water their guests like never before.
-Rick Owens handed out black sun hats and fans, Dries Van Noten motorized mini fans and loads of ice cold drinks.
+This was instant fashion -- just add water.
+Hydration, of course, has been a hot topic here in Paris where temperatures reached record highs this week (37C to be precise) and designers have had to water their guests like never before.
+Rick Owens handed out black sun hats and fans, Dries Van Noten motorised mini fans and trolley-loads of ice cold drinks.

 Louis Vuitton spring/summer 18

 They were there, the snack trolleys, to cement his mundane office theme, framed by the surroundings of his venue, the high-rise former offices of French newspaper Liberation.
 If the businessman has been a recurring theme in menswear lately, Van Noten's incarnation was perhaps more quirky than corporate.
-He said he wanted an optimistic mood, which was easily detectable in the sunny colors that characterized his otherwise muted and stripped-down collection— stripped-down for the normally so opulent Dries Van Noten, that was.
+He said he wanted an optimistic mood, which was easily detectable in the sunny colours that characterised his otherwise muted and stripped-down collection -- stripped-down for the normally so opulent Dries Van Noten, that was.
 There were still floral prints and the patterns you expect from the designer, but continuing last season's quieter point of departure this collection was loud in its silence.

 Dries Van Noten spring/summer 18

-"I wanted to see how far I could push colors for men, but I didn't want to do bright colors.
+"I wanted to see how far I could push colours for men, but I didn't want to do bright colours.
 I wanted to do terracottas and curries and pale yellows and put them together in a way that was attractive, even for a navy addict like me," he quipped.
-It was about shapes — "very simple shapes" — moulded by the color combinations that made them fluid.
+It was about shapes - "very simple shapes" - moulded by the colour combinations that made them fluid.
 "Clothes you know," he explained.
 "Coats, jackets, shirts, pants.
 Nothing's unexpected."
 Was this simplicity Van Noten's new normal?
-"It's not normality, but if you want to do colors you have to do rather normal clothes because otherwise you go too far."
+"It's not normality, but if you want to do colours you have to do rather normal clothes because otherwise you go to far."

 Catch up with the rest of spring/summer 18 menswear coverage here.